michaldivis/unicorn-valley/README.md

 ## Result objects
 I'm using result objects to return complex results (success/failure + success/error messages).

-A domain method, such a the `Create` user method will return a `Result<User>`.
+A domain method, such a the [Create User Method](src/Domain/Entities/User.cs). will return a `Result<User>`.
 This result object will either contain a valid `User` instance of an error message.

 The result object is (in case of an error) later converted into an API problem details response [here](src/WebAPI/Utils/ResponseUtils.cs).